-A company by the name of Wind-Blox makes a 'wind and noise blocker' product that attaches to the leading straps on a cycling helmet and, as the name suggests, blocks wind.
-Introduced about a year after Cat-Ears, Wind-Blox has a long history of making misleading product / performance claims.
+Wind-Blox makes a 'wind and noise blocker' product that attaches to the leading straps on a cycling helmet and, as the name suggests, the product 'blocks wind'.
+Introduced a year after Cat-Ears, Wind-Blox has a long history of making false and misleading claims.
 Some examples are noted below:

 Wind-Blox claims to have received the 'Most Effective Wind Noise Reduction' award.

 While this claim sounds very impressive, there is no such award.